Stephen-I/Stephen-I.github.io/README.md

 ## Data Source

-What data is needed to achieve our objective?
+### What data is needed to achieve our objective?

-we need data on the top Anime ratings from 2023 that includes
+We need data on the top Anime ratings from 2023 that includes:

-Anime names
+- Anime names

-The studios their made by
+- The studios their made by

-Amount of times they've been favourited
+- Amount of times they've been favourited

-The score rating
+- The score rating

 Wheres the data coming from - https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset